dbaynard/mcr-text/accommodation.md

 may be used by anyone.
 However, they need to be booked in advance using the sheet in the Porters' Lodge.
 Laundry 1 and Laundry 2 are for undergraduates and graduates and include a washing machine and dryer.
-Laundry 3 can only be booked by graduates but only includes use of a washing machine.
+Laundry 3 can only be booked by graduates.

 Most external College properties are equipped with washing machines and dryers.

+In addition to this, there are also washing machines in a number of the graduate houses.

 ## Access to Rooms by College Staff